Parallel PageRank and BFS

 $Q \leftarrow Q^n$

-Therefore, there is another approach for BFS known as bottom-up-approach.
+To address these issues, there is an alternative approach known as the bottom-up BFS.
 To do this, let’s define $\delta(v)$ as incoming edges in this case.

 $\operatorname{for} i \leftarrow 0, \cdots, |V| - 1 \operatorname{in} \operatorname{parallel}$